Consensus Building Using the Community PoS Algorithm in the Distributed Ledger Token Accounting System of the Bitbon System

 - Introducing three types of network node operation protocols:

-- Protocol for quorum control and insuring time synchronization of nodes that is essentially a background process based on the poll of a blockchain P2P network and keeps the information on the availability of the nodes, which can participate in the voting and block formation procedures, up to date;
+- Protocol for quorum control and ensuring time synchronization of nodes that is essentially a background process based on the poll of a P2P network and keeps the information on the availability of the nodes, which can participate in the voting and block formation procedures, up to date;

 - Sortition protocol, within which the network node sequence is formed, according to which network nodes will act as block producers;